chinmaya-dehury/xoperaExample/interVMCommBasic/readme.md

 VTWO
 =====
-run 'readfile.sh' in $HOME directory
+run *readfile.sh* in *$HOME* directory
 Job of this script:
-    read the content of the remote files from VONE vm append those remote contents to 'fileCnt.txt' file in $HOME/rmtFileCnt/
+    read the content of the remote files from *VONE* vm append those remote contents to *fileCnt.txt* file in *$HOME/rmtFileCnt/*

 Service.yml
 ------------
-this will connect to the VTWO vm.
+this will connect to the *VTWO* vm.
-Deploy the "readRmtCnt" application $HOME directory
+Deploy the "readRmtCnt" application *$HOME* directory

 "readRmtCnt" application
 -----------
- create a shell script file 'readfile.sh' in $HOME directory run the shell script file
+ create a shell script file *readfile.sh* in $HOME directory run the shell script file

+# Assumption
+Certain number of files are already created in remote vm *VTWO*